nemikor-solutions/blue-owl-core/build-it-yourself/README.md

 For each device
 - a visual diagram is provided
-- .ts files are provided to define the pin mappings (see the scripts directory)
-- .cmd and .sh scripts are provided to run blue-owl
 - diagram.json and sketch.ino files are provided to simulate the device on wokwi.com
+- .ts files are provided to define the pin mappings (see the `build-it-yourself/scripts` directory)
+- .cmd and .sh scripts are provided to run blue-owl (see the `windows` and `bash` directories at the top level)